freemint/freemint.github.io/README.md

 Oh and by the way, the old mailing list can be found here: <http://mikro.atari.org/mint/index.html>, all the way back from 1993 to 2016.

 ## Acknowledgements

-- Johann-Tobias Schäg, for kindly letting us `freemint` name on github
+- Johann-Tobias Schäg, for kindly letting us have the `freemint` name on github
 - Rob Mahlert, for keeping <http://sparemint.atariforge.net> alive for so long and offering his server and domain for Atari projects